skoriche/NGIAB_data_preprocess/README.md

 ## Output

-The script creates an output folder named after the first waterbody ID in the input file, the provided output name, or derived from the first lat/lon pair or gage ID.
+The script creates an output folder named after the first catchment ID in the input file, the provided output name, or derived from the first lat/lon pair or gage ID.
 This folder will contain the results of the subsetting, forcings generation, and realization creation operations.

 </details>